 Frugal Kitchen and Pantry Items You Need

 Do you love the smell of something cooking in the kitchen?
-I love it when I start a slow cooker with food in the morning because, for one thing, dinner is planned.
+I love it when I start a slow cooker with food in the morning because, for one thing, dinner is planned and will be ready in plenty of time.

-If you can have even a small portion of these items in your pantry or kitchen you can cook so many meals day after day.
+If you can have even a small portion of these items in your pantry or kitchen, you can cook so many meals day after day.
 The more we stay out of the supermarket or grocery stores the more money we save.
-I truly believe that having these items in your kitchen & pantry is a good thing.
+I truly believe that having these items in your kitchen & pantry is a good thing for so many reasons.

-Store what you use and eat what you store is the motto many of us use every day.
+Store what you use and eat what you store is the motto many of us try to follow every day as we add to our storage inventory, and then use what we have.
 I am excited to teach you what I know about the different items you need in your pantry.

 Items to Store

-I have been cooking for a long time and I’ve been able to show my children and my grandchildren how to cook.
+I have been cooking for a long time, I’ve been married 52 years, and I’ve been able to show my children and my grandchildren how to cook.
 I’m leaving this list as a legacy.
-Anyone can come to this list and realize the best items for their pantry and kitchen.
+Anyone can refer to this list and realize the best items for their pantry and kitchen.
 The best part is that all of these items are budget-friendly.

 - Flour: I store white bread flour (maximum shelf-life is 6-12 months).
 Of course, #10 cans commercially processed have a longer shelf life.
 I believe a shelf-life of 5 years for the #10 cans of flour is reasonable.
-Although I’ve noticed some with a shelf-life of 25 years, I personally would question that time frame.
-We can make bread, biscuits, pancakes, and cookies, to name just a few items, with flour.
+Although I’ve noticed some with a shelf-lif listed of 25 years, I personally would question that time frame.
+We can make bread, biscuits, pancakes, and cookies, to name just a few items with flour as the base ingredient.
+Some people like all purpose flour, but my favorite is bread flour since it can also be used for some many things besides just bread.
+Give it a try and see how it works for you.

-- Hard white whole wheat: you can make bread or barter the wheat if needed.
+- Hard white whole wheat: you can make bread or barter the wheat, if needed in your preparedness situation.
 I just stock up when I can and it’s there when I need it.
+Some people have been reluctant to store wheat and then grind it when needed.
+We’ve been grinding ours for years and feel confident we can make good use of the wheat in so many ways.

 - Yeast: please store in the refrigerator for monthly use and your excess yeast in the freezer in airtight containers.
-My favorite: SAF YEAST
+My favorite: SAF YEAST.
+It is so important that your yeast, and most all your ingredients, are fresh to get the bes results from your cooking and baking efforts.

 - White sugar: stores indefinitely.
 It may clump, but you can break up the clumps with a spoon or fork.